prokizzle/pinboard_tools/README.md

 * A [Pinboard][7071-003] account
 * An [Embedly API ][7071-001] key (free for 5000 requests per month)

-Clone the project onto your computer

-    git clone url

-To install, you will need the `bundler`gem.
+Install the gem

-    [sudo] gem install bundler
+    gem install pinboard_tools

- Then run [bundler][7071-004].

-     bundle install

-  To configure, I've made it easy to setup your config file with a rake task.
-Simply enter:

-      rake pinboard:login
+To configure, run the `init` command to store your Pinboard login and Embedly API token

+      pinboardtools init

 You will be prompted for you [pinboard][7071-003] username and password, as well as your [Embedly][7071-001] API key.

-*  I have only tested against Ruby 2.0.0
+*  I have only tested against Ruby 2.1.1

 ## Usage

-    ruby bin/pinboardtools
+    pinboardtools <command> <argument>

  Pinboard Tools accepts two arguments.

-     pinboardtools -s
+     pinboardtools safari [-v]
 Runs the Safari Reading List import to Pinboard task.
 This will parse your Reading List plist file, extract resolvable URLs, use Embedly to determine the correct metadata, and add each item to Pinboard.
 Once complete, it will clear out the Reading List to prevent duplicate tasks and minimize future Embedly API usage.

-    pinboardtools -t [optional tag name]
+    pinboardtools tag [optional tag name]
  Runs the pinboard re-tagger task.
-When run without a tag name, it will process the ten most recent articles you saved to Pinboard.
+When run without a tag name, it will process every article you saved to Pinboard.
 If you specify a tag (case sensitive), it will process every article that has that tag, and replace the metadata of the item with Embedly data.

 ## Tests